 What is the Best Material to Use for an Outside Decking?

-Choosing the best material for your outdoor decking can get a little tricky, especially for beginners and DIY-ers.
+Choosing the best material for your outdoor decking can get a little tricky, especially for beginners or if planning to do it yourself (DIY).
 Many people have varying opinions when it comes to choosing the best.
-Many homeowners and builders prioritize cost, opting for lower-priced materials.
-Others want a beautiful aesthetic that can wow guests.
+Most homeowners and builders prioritise cost and opt for lower-cost materials.
+Others want a beautiful aesthetic deck that can wow their guests.
 And many value quality and durability above all else.
 If you are a homeowner looking to build decking, what is the best material to use for outside decking?
 Consider cost, quality, and aesthetics and which one is the best among each criterion.

 Cost of Materials and Maintenance

 Building a decking is not exactly a cheap home improvement.
-In the UK, adding a medium-sized outside decking will cost you around £1000 to £2000, or more depending on the materials.
+Here in the UK, adding a medium-sized outside decking will cost you around £1500 to £2500 for materials alone.
+Even more, depending on the quality of the materials.
 For this reason, many homeowners want to save as much money as possible by choosing the cheapest materials.

-While many consider softwoods as lower-quality lumber, there are a few exceptions.
-Western Red Cedar and European Redwood are both softwoods but have the quality matching that of some hardwoods.
-With chemical treatment, other lower-quality softwoods can also be suitable decking materials.
-Pine and Fir are some examples.
+While many consider softwoods as lower-quality timber, there are a few exceptions.
+Western Red Cedar and European Redwood are both softwoods but have the quality matching that of some of the best hardwoods.
+Other lower-quality softwoods can also be suitable outdoor decking materials with chemical treatment.
+Pine and Fir are some great softwood examples.

-Aside from the initial price, you will also want to consider upkeep costs.
-A cheap wooden decking may end up more expensive than an easy-to-maintain decking.
-For instance, lower quality softwoods will require regular treatment, whereas hardwoods won’t need as much.
-Synthetic decking, such as vinyl and composites, are also low-maintenance.
-If you are on a budget, opting for a material that is low cost and low-maintenance is the best course of action.
+Aside from the initial price, you should also take into consideration the maintenance and upkeep costs.
+A cheap wooden decking area could work out more expensive during its service life compared to easy-to-maintain decking material.
+For instance, lower-quality softwoods require regular treatment, whereas hardwoods won’t require as much.
+Synthetic decking, such as vinyl and composites, is also low-maintenance.
+If you are on a budget, opting for a material that is low-cost and low-maintenance is the best course of action.

 Beauty and Aesthetics